denten-papers/archive-bloomsbury/main.md

 example, or scramble the order of your notes, or rearrange the books on your bookshelf.
 One feels lost and violated precisely because the archive is so crucial to our ability to find our way through a forest of data.
-It is a small, organized space of private order in the chaos of information.
+It is a small, organized space of private order within the chaos of information.

 Not all islands of order are small and private.
 Some islands grow into
 empires: state archives that project collective power.
 The aggregate of personal memories gives us our shared, cultural memory, our heritage.
-That sense of shared culture does not exist in the ether.
+That sense of shared culture does not exist in the immaterial ether.
 It is reflected in publicly and privately supported collections like the Library of Congress and the Guggenheim Museum.
-These are large public archives, preserving art and rooks, public in the sense of a collective enterprise (not necessarily funding).
+These are large public archives, preserving art and books---public in the sense of a collective enterprise (not necessarily funding).
 They represent a vision of communal remembrance.
 It is *a* vision, however, not *the* vision.
 It must not be mistaken for history or for reality [@lacapra_history_1985; @spivak_rani_1985].
 Someone, somewhere made a decision about what to archive and where.
-State-sanctioned archives reflect the priorities of a bureaucracy, resulting in archives like the State Archive of the Russian Federation, Ottoman Archives, New York State Archives, West Indies Federal Archives Centre, and China's Central Archives among many others.
+State-sanctioned collections reflect the priorities of a bureaucracy, resulting in archives like the State Archive of the Russian Federation, Ottoman Archives, New York State Archives, West Indies Federal Archives Centre, and China's Central Archives among many others.
 Smaller, grass-roots public archives are often maintained by independent organizations like the *Archiv der Jungendkulturen* in Berlin or the North American Queer Zine Archive Project (QZAP) out of Minneapolis, Minnesota.

 Other dynamics come into play when the archives grow from islands to continents of knowledge.
 In the state archive we begin to think about the